-In 2014 the Dubai Health Authority initiated a comprehensive initiative to provide sustainable high-quality healthcare in Dubai for nationals, residents and visitors – Insurance System for Advancing Healthcare in Dubai (ISAHD).
+In 2014 the Dubai Health Authority initiated a comprehensive initiative to provide sustainable, high-quality healthcare in Dubai for nationals, residents, and visitors – The Insurance System for Advancing Healthcare in Dubai (ISAHD).

 The gist of the new system is that everyone should have some form of health insurance in Dubai.
-Residency visas will not be granted unless applicants have a valid health cover.
+Residency visas will not be granted unless applicants have valid health coverage.

-The new law, endorsed by Dubai’s ruler Sheikh Mohammed bin Rashid Al Maktoum, says that it is the responsibility of employers to provide all their employees with health insurance schemes.
+The new law, endorsed by Dubai’s ruler Sheikh Mohammed bin Rashid Al Maktoum, says that employers must provide all their employees with health insurance schemes.

 However, employers are not obliged to insure expats’ dependents.
-Although the DHA urges employers to cover dependents of their staff as well, obviously some of them pass this responsibility on to their employees.
+Although the DHA urges employers to cover the dependents of their staff as well, some companies are leaving this responsibility to their employees.

 So if you are one of those expats whose employer does not provide healthcare for dependents, you can either choose to opt for the Essential Benefits Plan (EBP) or take a private health cover.

 If private health insurance in Dubai looks a bit too pricey for you, then you need to look at the Essential Benefits Plan.
 The EBP is a basic health cover that you can buy at a reasonable price: EBP premiums start from Dh650 to Dh725 per year.